 Part one is here: The Truth about the Samoan Tattoo (Tatau).

 Before we get into this post, though, I just wanted to thank James (who left a comment in part 1) for pointing out something about the Samoan tattoo for men.
 I originally called it the pe’a, and indeed, that’s what most people call it.
 But this tattoo is traditionally known as the malofie.

 …“pe’a” is the only the name of the small black triangle at the back.
 It seems there was confusion when the palagi’s started recording information and they probably pointed to the back of a man’s tattoo and asked what is was and so was told the name of the part on the back they were pointing to”

 Thank you again.
-I hope we all get used to referring to it by its correct name.
+Although it’s still widely acceptable today to call this tattoo a pe’a, I hope we all get used to referring to it by its original name.

 Okay, let’s continue our discussion.

 The Symbols and Patterns in a Samoan Tattoo